Shelley Burbank Short Bio

 In 2019, she co-wrote a nonfiction memoir, THE LAST TEN DAYS: Academia, Dementia, and the Choice to Die by Martha Risberg Brosio.
 The book was traditionally published by Myers Education Press and received several good reviews in the academic sphere.

 When she’s not reading or writing, Shelley enjoys knitting, binge-watching Sex and the City, Buffy the Vampire Slayer, and Gilmore Girls, hiking or walking, and spending time with friends and family.
 She belongs to a fabulous writing group, The Advance Copies, in Limerick, and is passionate about literacy, women’s issues, and the arts.
 She keeps a personal journal to stay sane, considers coffee a necessity for a life well-lived, and can’t seem to Marie Kondo her book collection despite the best of intentions.

 Want to know more?
-Sign up for the A Good Life in Crazy Times newsletter and check out her writing style on her Bits & Pieces page.
+Sign up here for REMARKABLE!
+A Literary Community Newsletter and check out her writing style on her News & Reviews page.